bhim-shrestha/resocha/04_TESLA_WIRELESS_POWER_RESEARCH.md

 - Earth can conduct electricity

 #### What Tesla Got Wrong
-- Can't overcome inverse-square law easily
+- Cannot overcome inverse-square law easily
 - Power density too low at distance
 - Ionosphere not as perfect as thought
 - Economic model problematic